What are Offer Holder Days?by Emily Jackson

-Often the mornings consist of central University activities, and then the afternoons are run by subject area teaching staff.
+Often the mornings consist of central university activities, and then the afternoons are run by subject area teaching staff.

-There will also be breaks in between subject activities, and a full lunch break for you to relax and take in your surroundings.
-Most schools will run an informal welcome or Q&A session that comes with free refreshments, too!
+There will also be breaks in between subject activities and a full lunch break for you to relax and take in your surroundings.
+Most Schools will run an informal welcome or Q&A session that comes with free refreshments, too!

 You will receive a full schedule of what will happen on the day when you book to attend your event.
-On the day, you will also be able to get a print map and prospectus as well as a visitor pack from your subject.
+On the day, you will also be able to get a printed map and prospectus as well as a visitor pack from your subject.

-In terms of activities, this differs subject to subject; but there almost certainly will be talks, informal Q&A’s with current students and staff as well as some kind of taster session or activity.
+In terms of activities, this differs from subject to subject; but there almost certainly will be talks, informal Q&A’s with current students and staff as well as some kind of taster session or activity.
 Some subjects will also be running a tour of their buildings and facilities, which will give you a feel for where will be your academic home during your time at University.

 Are Offer Holder Days important?

 Yes.
-Offer Holder Days are an integral part of your decision-making process.
+Offer Holder Experience Days are an integral part of your decision-making process.
 We run these events every year and always receive feedback that offers a real insight into how crucial these events are for offer holders.

 Can I bring relatives to an Offer Holder Day?